antonescuandrew/Antonescu-IT1025/Lab4/readme.md

+# Executive Summary
+The purpose of Lab 4 was to further build on students' Python skills, as well as teach about file types.
+Students defined various terms Python uses to not only understand, but also apply their Python skills.
+Students were also taught about graphics and compression types, as well as various files that use these two.
 ## Python IDLE
 The shell of Python IDLE runs code one at a time, and is a good way to test what instructions do.
 The file editor lets the user add code for complete programs.
 ### Python Terms